PeakIndicators/Getting-Started-On-Azure-ML/Documents/How-to-productionize-your-Azure-ML-model.md

 ![](https://github.com/felicity-borg/Getting-Started-On-Azure-ML/blob/main/Images/devops3.png)

-**Note**: As you can check, this implies the creation of separate python files for training, scoring, testing and also configuration files.
-But it really depends on which step the user needs to start the deployment.
-More details are given below
+**Note**: As we can see, this implies the creation of separate python files for training, scoring, testing and also configuration files.
+But this depends on what step(s) the user needs in order to start the deployment.
+More details are given in the sub-sections below.

 ##### Create a Pipeline to execute ML tasks and save all the relevant information in an Azure DevOps Artifact